winitzki/scall/tutorial/programming_dhall.md

 So, a more rigorous definition of "typeclass instance for `t`" is a _pair_ consisting of an evidence value `ev : P t` together with a value of the equality type  for the required laws.

 This is not a simple pair of values, because the _type_ of the second value depends on the first _value_.
-This sort of type is called a **dependent pair**, and we will study it in the chapter "Church encodings for more complicated types" below.
+This sort of type is called a **dependent pair**, and we will study it in the chapter "Church encodings of more complicated types" below.

 Most programming languages do not support dependent pairs.
 Dhall can encode their type  but provides only quite limited ways of working with dependent pairs.